An elementary proof of Stirling's formula

-Stirling's formula $n! \sim \sqrt{2\pi n}\,n^n e^{-n}$ is a powerful asymptotic approximation of the factorial function.
-Many well-known proofs of this formula are grounded in integral calculus.
-In this paper we present an alternative proof of Stirling's formula using only limits and the Wallis product.
+We give a short elementary proof of Stirling's formula $n! \sim \sqrt{2\pi n}\,n^n e^{-n}$.
+I learned about this proof from Dominic Beck, and it also appears in~\cite{little2015real}.
+The proof relies on the Wallis product which itself can be derived only using elementary algebra~\cite{wastlund2007elementary}.

-\begin{tvrz} The sequence $\displaystyle a_n \coloneqq \frac{n!}{\sqrt{n}\,n^ne^{-n}}$ converges to a positive number. \end{tvrz} \begin{dukaz} First we will show, that the sequence $(a_n)$ is decreasing and then prove, that it is bounded from below by a positive number.
+\begin{lemma} The sequence $\displaystyle a_n \coloneqq \frac{n!}{\sqrt{n}\,n^ne^{-n}}$ converges to a positive number. \end{lemma} \begin{proof} First we will show, that the sequence $(a_n)$ is decreasing and then prove, that it is bounded from below by a positive number.
 To begin, note that

 Now define $b_n \coloneqq \ln(a_n)$.
 Then

 Next we introduce a new variable, $k$, such that $\frac{n+1}{n} = \frac{1+k}{1-k}$.
 This choice of $k$ proves useful, as it allows us to utilize a Taylor series expansion.
 To satisfy this condition we set $k \coloneqq \frac{1}{2n+1}$, leading to the following: